Nourish - 9 Ways to Help Beat Bloating

 Stay away from heavily processed and refined foods like cakes, pastries, white bread, white pasta, white rice and fried foods.

-Personally I avoided gluten for years, and then I discovered rye sourdough and I couldn’t be happier.
+Personally, I avoided gluten for years, and then I discovered rye sourdough and I couldn’t be happier.
 (Follow this link to see why that was the case!)

 Often it’s just the way the food is processed that triggers the uncomfortable digestion.
+Have a read over my blog post on why fermented foods are important here.

 No. 4 – Chew food slowly and thoroughly